 A LinkedIn network provides an easy tool to do this with like-minded professionals.
-They will be able to inform you about potential job interests and direct clients to you.
+They'll be able to inform you about potential job interests and direct clients to you.
 But it works the other way round as well.
 People want to check you out and see what you can do for them or vice versa.
-You can see who is looking at your profile but how do you make sure these turn into useful and meaningful contacts that can help with your next role or networking efforts?
+You can see who's looking at your profile, but how do you make sure these turn into useful and meaningful contacts that can help with your next role or your networking efforts?

 Statistics from Finances Online show that 73% of survey participants in a LinkedIn 2020 report said they had been hired in the past due to someone they knew making an introduction or connection.
 And a LinkedIn Survey from 2021 stated that 85% of job vacancies are filled via networking.
 So expanding and leveraging your network can have a really big impact on how your career pans out.

 Take a look at TopCV's Creating a LinkedIn profile on how to set up your page.
 Once you have that up and running, it's time to connect.
 Reach out to colleagues, uni mates, school friends and so on.
 It might take a while to trawl through the ever-expanding lists that pop up, but it will be worth it.
 You could come across someone you haven't seen for years who has an interesting job that's worth following up on.
 It's all about being proactive.

 Expand your LinkedIn network

 If you're relatively new to LinkedIn and want to make the LinkedIn network work for you whilst increasing your LinkedIn views, it is vital to be as active as possible in order to start creating those all important LinkedIn contacts.
 Replying to updates, searching and connecting with like-minded people, congratulating a LinkedIn contact on a new role, and setting up your own posts for all to see, are all valid ways in which you can extend your LinkedIn contact list.